proconsule/nxmp/README.md

 -----
 - Cpasjuste for pPlay https://github.com/Cpasjuste/pplay some code was taken here (mpv and Overclock part)
 - DarkMatterCore for libusbhsfs https://github.com/DarkMatterCore/libusbhsfs (this gives NXMP USB support)
+- Averne for HW Decoding on Tegra X1 and for all the hints and help (thanks a lot!)
 - Chocola @ GBATemp forum for usage guide and beta testing
 - sashka69 @ GBATemp forum for beta testing
 - bodyXY @ GBATemp forum for banner and icons